Ozzyboshi/alsfsNodejsServer/Readme.md

 get g++ and gcc 4.9 (you probably have to upgrade di jessie to do this)

 install serialport with sudo npm install serialport --unsafe-perm --build-from-source

+for a docker container inside a vm connected to a fs-uae virtual serial port: run the node image and install and lauch socat within the container, the --device docker flag won't work